agonzalezro/polo/README.md

     And here is just the content.

-In this case we are overriding the title, slug & author.
+In this case we are overriding the values of your site configuration for the title, slug & author.

-If you prefer to do it with Jekyll, or you are migrating a Jekyll page:
+If you prefer the Jekyll format, or you are migrating a Jekyll page:

     ---
     title: My super title